rafaelkyrdan/cypher/README.md

-#Cypher - desktop application for privacy of your correspondence.
+#Cypher - desktop application for privacy your online correspondence.

 ##English